salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **Delay Registration until Contact Key is Set** -- The SDK now offers a configuration value to allow for registrations to the Marketing Cloud to be delayed until a contact key has been set via `sfmc_setContactKey:`.
 See [Delay Registration]({{ site.baseurl }}/sdk-implementation/user-data.html) for details.

+* **Inbox Messages support `sendDateUtc` for Sorting** -- If using the app inbox functionality of MobilePush, messages delivered to your application now include the date the message was sent.
+You can sort your inbox based on this value.
+See [Inbox]({{ site.baseurl }}/inbox/inbox.html) for more information.

 #### Version 6.1.4
 _Released February 28, 2019, correlating with the Marketing Cloud January 2019 release._